hyperledger/anoncreds-spec/spec/privacy_considerations.md

   - In a presentation, holders prove all of the credentials they were issued are bound to the same link secret without revealing a correlatable identifier to verifiers.
-- In a presentation, the issuer provides proof of the issuers signatures without revealing the signatures itself, which can be used as a correlatable identifier.
+- In a presentation, the holder provides proof of the issuers signatures without revealing the signatures itself, which can be used as a correlatable identifier.
 - [[ref: Holders]] can (verifiably) selectively disclose [[ref: claims]] from